-Creativity is an obvious quality to showcase; the cornerstone of every good graphic designer.
+Creativity is an obvious quality to showcase in your portfolio, resume and applications and interviews for dream jobs; the cornerstone of every good graphic designer.
 But how do you showcase it when you’re just starting out your career journey?

 And with a lack of experience under your designer tool belt, what other skills or attributes can you highlight and – more importantly – what other qualities are companies looking for when they hire?

 Here we've got the inside scoop on what modern companies wants to see when they send out that elusive call for candidates.

 You may begin thinking about a career in graphic design before you’ve even chosen a course of further study.
 Or for some people, it's an industry they move into from another field, having found a love for creativity and design in another role.

 So do you need a degree in the subject, or another qualification altogether?
 Or can you be self-taught?

 You may be glad to hear that there is no set path that will guarantee entry and each company will be looking for a particular set of skills and qualities in a candidate.

 It depends on the individual, but as a general rule, an educational setting can add a lot of benefits.
 Experiences such as taking constructive criticism on board, working in a team environment, or mentoring for example.
 Once you have gained some level of training or experience then, the key is to keep your skills and knowledge up-to-date.